Pākehā: Etymology and history

 In traditional Māori canoes or waka, paddlers face the direction of travel.
 This is supposed to have led to the belief by some, that the sailors were patupaiarehe (supernatural beings).

 Pakepakehā is another word for patupaiarehe.
 It may have given rise to the term Pākehā (a New Zealander of European descent).
 To Māori, Europeans resembled the pakepakehā or patupaiarehe, with their fair skin and light-coloured hair.

 There have been several dubious interpretations given to the word Pākehā.
 One claims that it derives from poaka, the Māori word for pig, and keha, one of the Māori words for flea, and therefore expresses derogatory implications.
 There is no etymological support for this notion—like all Polynesian languages, Māori is generally very conservative in terms of vowels; it would be extremely unusual for pā- to derive from poaka.
 The word poaka itself may come from the proto-Polynesian root puaka, known in every Polynesian language (puaka in Tongan, Uvean, Futunian, Rapa, Marquisian, Niuean, Rarotongan, Tokelauan, and Tuvaluan; it evolved to the later form puaʻa in Samoan, Tahitian, some Rapa dialects, and Hawaiian); or it might be borrowed or mixed with the English 'porker'.
 It is hard to say, since Polynesian peoples populated their islands bringing pigs with them from East Asia, but did not bring pigs to New Zealand.
 The more common Māori word for flea is puruhi.
 It is also sometimes claimed that Pākehā means 'white pig' or 'unwelcome white stranger'.
 However, no part of the word signifies 'pig', 'white', 'unwelcome', or 'stranger'.

-The term was in use by the late 18th century.
-In December 1814, the Māori children at Rangihoua in the Bay of Islands were "no less eager to see the packaha than the grown folks".
+The earliest known written record of the term is in a letter from William Hall on 15 June 1814, after he and Thomas Kendall had arrived at Rangihoua in the Bay of Islands on 10 June.
+When Hall told Māori there that he would build them large houses and fine canoes, they called him a "Nuee nuee rungateeda pakehaa [nui nui rangatira Pākehā] – a very great Gentleman white man".
+John Savage had visited the Bay of Islands in 1805 and Māori told him of a white man living there, but when Savage compiled a list of Māori words he heard during his visit, it did not include Pākehā.
+Historian Ormond Wilson thinks that if it had been in use at that time, Savage would have heard it.
+The earliest use of the term in a published work is on page 22 of Kendall's 1815 A Korao no New Zealand; or, the New Zealander's First Book, the first book written in Māori, where it is spelt Pakkahah.